USCIS processing times —

 02

-Mind the second clock
+Mind the consular wait

 USCIS approval is only the first wait.
 For green-card categories a per-country priority-date wait can follow, and applicants abroad then face a consular interview.
 We sequence all three.